What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Wisdom teeth (third molars) are the last set of permanent teeth to emerge, typically appearing between ages 17 and 25.
+According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), approximately 85% of wisdom teeth will eventually need to be removed.
 For most people, the jaw simply does not have enough room for four additional molars.
-When wisdom teeth cannot erupt into a healthy position, they become impacted — trapped beneath bone or gum tissue — and can trigger a cascade of problems.
+When wisdom teeth cannot erupt into a healthy position, they become impacted -- trapped beneath bone or gum tissue -- and can trigger a cascade of problems.

 At Innova Smiles in Marlborough, MA, Dr. Fatima evaluates wisdom teeth with CBCT 3D imaging to determine the exact position, root shape, and proximity to the inferior alveolar nerve before recommending any treatment.
 This level of precision is rare in general-practice settings and means safer, faster extractions with fewer complications.